aiven/devportal/docs/products/postgresql/howto/pagila.rst

         wget https://raw.githubusercontent.com/aiven/devportal/main/code/products/postgresql/pagila/pagila-data.sql

-2. Connect to the PostgreSQL instance using the command below.
+2. Connect to the PostgreSQL instance using the following command.
 The ``SERVICE_URI`` value can be found in the Aiven Console dashboard.

 .. code:: shell